PGA Tour says Saudi-paid players no longer eligible for tour | Sports-Games

 The USGA already has said eligible players can still compete in the U.S. Open next week.
 The PGA Tour does not run the majors.

-In a memo sent to tour members, Monahan said that even if players resigned from the tour ahead of the first LIV Golf Invitational outside London, they will not be allowed to play PGA Tour events as a nonmember by getting a sponsor exemption.
+PGA champion Justin Thomas and four-time major champion Rory McIlroy welcomed the decision from the tour stop this week at the Canadian Open.

-Nine players have resigned from the PGA Tour, a list that includes Johnson and Sergio Garcia.
-Mickelson, who earned lifetime membership with his 45 PGA Tour titles, has not.
+“I think anybody that's shocked clearly hasn't been listening to the message that Jay and everybody's been putting out,” Thomas said. ''They took that risk going into it, whether they thought it was a risk or not.
+I have great belief and great confidence in the PGA Tour and where we're going and continuing to grow to, and those guys just aren't going to be a part of it.”
+Ten players have resigned from the PGA Tour, a list that includes Johnson and Sergio Garcia.
+Mickelson, who has lifetime membership with 45 PGA Tour titles, is among those who has not.

+LIV Golf, run by Greg Norman and funded by Saudi Arabia's sovereign wealth fund, responded to the tour's decision by calling it vindictive and divisive.

+“It's troubling that the tour, an organization dedicated to creating opportunities for golfers to play the game, is the entity blocking golfers from playing,” LIV Golf said.

 The tour does not allow releases for events in North America.